Sufikhab/osint/README.md

 ## 🤝 Contributing

-Contributions, feature requests, and bug reports are welcome!
+Suggestions, bug reports, and pull requests are welcome!
-Submit a pull request or open an issue to improve this tool.

 ---

-## ⭐ Show Support
+## ⭐ Support

-If this helped your recon workflow, consider giving it a ⭐ on GitHub!
+If you found this useful, give it a ⭐ on GitHub and share it with your fellow OSINT investigators!